2230 Old Penitentiary Road Phone: 208-332-8570 P.O. Box 7249 Fax: 208-334-4619 Boise, ID 83712

 This laboratory offers Polymerase Chain Reaction (PCR) testing which is highly specific for diseases for which PCR assays have been developed.
-We are offering PCR testing for Bovine Viral Diarrhea Virus I and II; Trichomonas foetus; JOHNE's direct PCR testing for the detection of Mycobacterium avium paratuberculosis (MAP) DNA in bovine feces; and JOHNE's pooled fecal PCR testing.
+We are offering PCR testing for Bovine Viral Diarrhea Virus I and II; Trichomonas foetus individual and pooled; JOHNE's individual and pooled for the detection of Mycobacterium avium paratuberculosis (MAP) DNA in bovine feces.

 Diagnostic Bacteriology Laboratory: